 Because urban streets have many different uses it can be challenging to plan and design streetscapes that prioritise trees.
 Trees compete for space with overhead powerlines, underground infrastructure, street furniture, and movement pathways and sightlines for pedestrians, cyclists, motorists and public transport.
 Ensuring adequate irrigation can also be difficult without the right designs in place.

 Despite these challenges, it is vital we maintain our urban trees and grow more to provide shade, cool the city and enable us to cope better in extreme heat.

 Streetscapes represent a significant opportunity to increase tree canopy cover and cool our city.

-Trees for Cooler and Greener Streetscapes – Guidelines for Streetscape Planning and Design will help councils, road project managers, and streetscape designers overcome the challenges associated with prioritising trees in streetscapes.
+The guidelines help councils, road project managers and streetscape designers overcome the challenges associated with prioritising trees in streetscapes.

 The guidelines include:

-- Solutions for common streetscapes including pedestrian zones, urban streets, neighbourhood zones, suburban and activity streets, boulevards, major thoroughfares and freeways; and
+- Solutions for common streetscapes including pedestrian zones, urban streets, neighbourhood zones, suburban and activity streets, boulevards, major thoroughfares and freeways.

 - A design component catalogue to guide implementation.

-The guidelines will help increase Melbourne’s tree canopy cover by enabling trees to be prioritised on urban streets and encouraging adequate growing conditions for tree health and longevity.
+The guidelines will increase Melbourne’s tree canopy cover by prioritising trees on urban streets and encouraging adequate growing conditions for tree health and longevity.